jenellefeather/tfcochleagram/README.md

 Generates cochleagrams and plots the filter response within a tf.Session for an example sound.
 Includes demo of cochleagrams using parameters similar to [1].
 Default erb filter arguments are for cochleagrams with higher time and frequency resolution, similar to those used in [2].

 ### Basic demonstration of cochleagram inversion via gradient descent: `InversionDemo.ipynb`
 Generates cochleagrams within a tf.Session and inverts them by minimizing the squared error between a cochleagram from a noise signal and a cochleagram from a demo sound.
-The inversion proceedure is initialized with pink noise, however sound specific initialization (ie power matching the sound) may lead to faster inversions.
+The inversion procedure is initialized with pink noise, however sound specific initialization (ie power matching the sound) may lead to faster inversions.

 The Demo uses lbfgs to perform the optimization, but similar quality can be obtained with first order optimizers such as Adam.
-Cochleagrams can also be inverted using a griffin-lim like proceedure documented in pycochleagram.
+Cochleagrams can also be inverted using a griffin-lim like procedure documented in pycochleagram.

 ## Authors
 * **Jenelle Feather** (https://github.com/jfeather)